nelsonelaye/api-with-mysql/README.md

 ## Challenges

-While I took time to learn the syntax of using SQL statements to interact with MySQL database, I faced a challenge while buildin the API - I was finding it difficult to implement the UPDATE operation where a user can edit a specific data.
+While I took time to learn the syntax of using SQL statements to interact with MySQL database, I faced a challenge while building the API.

+I was finding it difficult to implement the UPDATE operation where a user can edit a specific data.

 I solved this challenge using: